Sahjanwan

 GIDA Sahjanwan is industrial area of Gorakhpur in the state of Uttar Pradesh.
 It is fast developing an industrial area abbreviated as GIDA with many factories, including IGL, Parle and ARP, as well as power looms, plywood and the only jute mill in Uttar Pradesh.

 Demographics

 According to the Census of India in 2001, Sahjanwa had a population of 25,091.
 Males constitute 53% of the population and females 47%.
-Sahjanwan has an average literacy rate of 57%, lower than India's national average of 59.5%.
+Sahjanwa has an average literacy rate of 57%, lower than India's national average of 59.5%.
 Male literacy is 70%, and female literacy is 43%.
 In Sahjanwa 17% of the population is 6 or younger.
 Sahjanwa is in the eastern part of Uttar Pradesh.
 Hindi is the customary language.

+Education

+The two main intermediate colleges are BholaRam Maskara Intermediate College and Murari Intermediate College.
+The founders are Jyoti Prakash Maskara, owner of The Mahabir Jute Mill and Murari Lal Ji.
+Murari Intermediate College is one of the oldest colleges in the town.